 Most dog breeds achieve seniority at about the age of seven.
 Larger breeds get there a couple of years earlier, and smaller breeds a year or two later.
-But once a dog enters its senior years, it’s time to make some changes to their diet and lifestyle.
+But once a dog enters its senior years, it’s time to make some changes to its diet and lifestyle.

 Taking Care of Your Senior Dog

 The lifestyle changes should be a no-brainer.
-Your dog will want to take life easier, so they’ll set the pace themselves when waking and running.
+Your dog will want to make life easier, so they’ll set the pace themselves when walking and running.
 But less obvious will be the changes that are happening on the inside.
 Their digestion systems and immune systems may need a bit of extra support.
 And because you’re in control of their diet, it’s up to you to help them out.
 Find out all you need to know about feeding senior dogs and providing a nutritious diet for the older dog in your life!